getmscode2013/planningpoker/readme.txt

 Revote
 After the discussion, the team votes again until convergence (consensus or near-consensus) is reached.

-Why Planning Poker is Useful
+Why Fast Point is Useful

 Reduces cognitive bias by having simultaneous votes